TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 # Takeprofit Hub

+## Version 2026.9.9.1029 (9 September, 2026)
+* Added TickPrime, a new quotes-only FIX 4.4 price feed.
+It supports authenticated top-of-book market data subscriptions with no order execution.

 ## Version 2026.9.2.819 (2 September, 2026)
 * Added a spreadsheet view for Price Channel rules with inline editing, column filters, bulk updates, and Excel copy/paste.
 * Improved Simulate to include execution markup and slippage in projected broker P&L.